jstoebel/jstoebel_blog/source/about.md

 slug: about
 ---

 I am a software developer living in Berea, KY.
-I spend my days writing web applications (Ruby, JavaScript, Python), working with data, and leveling up as a software engineer.
-I work and study at Berea College.
+I spend my days writing web applications in Ruby on Rails, JavaScript/Typescript and React, working with data, and leveling up as a software engineer.
 This is my blog.

 I specialize in: